[Last updated April 9, 2021]

-As of March 18, a public health emergency was announced by the Government of the Northwest Territories in response to the Coronavirus-19 pandemic.
+On March 18, 2020, a public health emergency was announced by the Government of the Northwest Territories in response to the Coronavirus-19 pandemic.
 This may impact the practices of architects and firms, as well as related contractors.
-This page summarizes NWTAA's understanding of that impact, including relevant news and updates.

-- Apr 10 - The Chief Public Health Officer issued two new public health orders, one of which bans all indoor gatherings, restricts outdoor gatherings, and orders the closure of certain businesses.
-The practice of architecture has not been restricted by a public health order; however, professionals are still required to comply with physical distancing measures and public gathering restrictions.
+To date, the practice of architecture has not been restricted by a public health order; however, professionals are still required to comply with physical distancing measures and public gathering restrictions.

 For more information and updates about the public health emergency, visit the GNWT Health and Social Services Coronavirus Disease (COVID-19) site.